 The most important thing to think about after you’ve been involved in a car accident is your safety and the safety of the other people who were involved.
 If the accident is serious then it’s important to call 911 immediately.
 If everyone is free of serious injuries, then you need to move the vehicles out of the way of traffic (if it is possible and safe to do so).

 Even if nobody appears to have been injured, you should still contact the police, as they will work out who was at fault and write a report for your insurance company.
-These reports can also help save you from fraud if the other driver alters their story after the event.
+An accident police report can also help save you from fraud if the other driver alters their story after the event.

 Once everyone is safe, it’s a good idea to exchange information with the other people who were involved in the accident.
 The information you need to collect is: